Easy DIY Halloween Decoration For Under $10

 Easy DIY Halloween Decoration

-This year, Caitlin and I decided to make this cute and easy DIY Halloween Decoration.
+This year, Caitlin and I decided to make this cute and easy to make $10 DIY homemade Halloween decoration.
 I am always on the hunt for an affordable craft to share with you.
 We got the idea from a set of decorative wood blocks we have in our home.
 They spell out our last name.

 We constantly get compliments on them.
 People cannot believe we didn’t spend big bucks on them!
 In fact, they cost less than $10 to make!
-Want a fun great to eat while you make your This Easy DIY Halloween Decoration For Under $10?
+Want a fun great to eat while you make your easy to make $10 DIY homemade Halloween decoration?
 You will love my Cute Spooky Halloween Eyeball Cupcakes!

 - 1 2 x 4 (we got this from our local hardware store.
 It was $2.00 and they cut it into 4″ and 5″ pieces)